matthewfritsch/TwitterTrendFinder/README.md

 - [x] **selenium** for accessing the webpage and getting Trends (Yes, Selenium is absolutely overkill as a web scraper.
 Unfortunately, the website requires a button press to get the full set of data to load.)
 - [x] **PYDAL** for storing each trend with its date and frequency.
 Also, PYDAL makes it easy to find if an entry contains a substring.
 This will be useful for finding if a topic repeats frequently.
 E.g: "#TrumpKillsUSPS" is trending as of today (2020/08/12), but perhaps "Trump" or "USPS" are substrings of other trends that occur frequently.
-- [ ] **matplotlib/numpy** for moving the database of trends and dates into legible data, and plotting it according to its relevant statistic.
+- [x] **matplotlib/numpy** for moving the database of trends and dates into legible data, and plotting it according to its relevant statistic.

 	Things to plot:
 	- [x] Frequency of a word (word cloud)
 	- [x] How the use of hashtags has changed over time (line plot)
 	- [x] Frequency of a trend (bar graph)
 	- [x] Most popular day-of-the-week trends e.g 'ThrowbackThursday', etc. (multi-line plot)
-	- [ ] Top word frequencies and how recently they're used (multi-line plot)
+	- [x] Top word frequencies and how recently they're used (multi-line plot)

+This project is, while greatly imperfect, considered complete.
+The execution of all aspects of this program is not ideal, but all desired topics were covered and implemented.
+There are many things I would change given the opportunity to work on this a second time, though the result is satisfying.
+I may add another plot or two in order to track relevant topics (current political/social topics).